awsugblr/awsugblr/src/pages/blog/2019-08-03-acd2019-serverless-workshop.md

 We had 45 registrations and 43 have turned up.
 The highlight was the tickets got sold out 2 weeks before the workshop and were really sad to turn down to many interested folks.
 Radisson Blu is always a go to place for such workshops with yummy food, stable internet connection and spacious lab kind of setup apt for workshops.

-Thanks to the expert technical trainers[ Madhusudhan Shekar](https://www.linkedin.com/in/madhusudanshekar/), Head - Digital Innovation from Amazon Internet Services Private Limited (AISPL) and [Srushith R](https://www.linkedin.com/in/srushith/), Head of Engineering from CodeOps Technologies.
+Thanks to the AWS experts[ Madhusudhan Shekar](https://www.linkedin.com/in/madhusudanshekar/), Head - Digital Innovation from Amazon Internet Services Private Limited (AISPL) and [Srushith R](https://www.linkedin.com/in/srushith/), Head of Engineering from CodeOps Technologies.

 KonfHub played a key role in arranging the logistics which helped us to conduct the training smoothly and successfully.
 Heartfelt thanks to [Ganesh Samarthyam](https://twitter.com/GSamarthyam) & [Hari Kiran](https://www.linkedin.com/in/gharikiran/)!